medic/cht-docs/content/en/apps/tutorials/contact-and-users-1.md

 ### 2. Create CHW Area and CHW

-We will now create a Place and the primary contact for the Place within one form.
+We will now create a Place and the primary contact for it within one form.
 We want to create a CHW Area within the Health Facility that we previously created.

 <br clear="all">